Shpinkso/paulblay-hugo/content/blog/beyond_memory_tests.md

 * Candidates are rewarded for clarity under pressure, story polish, and recall of anecdotes over deep expertise.

-* People who tend to think deply before speaking, or who use techniques to assist memory that aren't available to them in interviews, can find themselves penalised.
+* People who tend to think deeply before speaking, or who use techniques to assist memory that aren't available to them in interviews, can find themselves penalised.

 * We optimise for “smooth talkers” over “systems thinkers.”